types of porcelain tiles

 Common Uses:

-Residential or commercial areas, and also an excellent choice for areas prone to moisture, such as bathrooms, kitchens, and outdoor patios.
+Floors and walls across residential or commercial projects, and also an excellent choice for areas prone to moisture, such as bathrooms, kitchens, and outdoor patios.

 Grip finished